If you master this delicious stir-fry of Asian noodles and spicy tofu, you’ll be less inclined to reach for that Chinese take-out menu! more→

 Brimming with barely-cooked vegetables, this noodle dish makes a good light dinner.
 Leftovers packed in a container and eaten cold also make a terrific change-of-pace offering in a brown-bag lunch. more→

-This spicy, nutty salad is an amalgam of Indonesian and Thai-influenced ingredients and seasonings. more→
+This spicy, nutty platter of cold noodles is an amalgam of Indonesian and Thai-influenced ingredients and seasonings. more→

 Perfect green beans seem to be available only for a month or two in the summer.
 This dish is a nice way to highlight them during that brief window.
 However, I’m so fond of it, that I use frozen green beans so I can make this regularly.
 I highly recommend using organic whole baby green beans.